InquisitiveAS/InquisitiveAS/README.md

 ###  Stimulus

-Dreaming of constructing skyscrapers with data, machine learning, and robots.
-Can buildings have a mind of their own? - GPT 3.5
+* *Dreaming of constructing skyscrapers with data, machine learning, and robots.
+Can buildings have a mind of their own?* *
+# GPT 3.5

-This is just the beginning, the beginning of understanding that cyberspace has no limits, no boundaries - Nicholas Negroponte
+* *This is just the beginning, the beginning of understanding that cyberspace has no limits, no boundaries* *
+# Nicholas Negroponte

 ###  Collaborate
 arabhishek1091@gmail.com